SUDO-AI-3D/zero123plus/README.md

 result.save("output.png")
 ```

-The above example requires ~5GB VRAM to operate.
+The above example requires ~5GB VRAM to run.
 The input image needs to be square, and the recommended image resolution is `>=320x320`.

 By default, Zero123++ generates opaque images with gray background (the `zero` for Stable Diffusion VAE).